-Published poetry you can read on the web:
+Published work you can read on the web:

 For the most recent versions of my work, see my 2019 collection from BCC press, Homespun and Angel Feathers.
 But here's a small sampling of work you can find on the web.